codegram/decidim-staging/README.md

 ## Updating the app
 The app needs to be updated manually.
 Steps to update it:

+1. Move to your own branch: `git branch -b my-branch-name`
 1. `bundle update decidim decidim-initiatives decidim-dev decidim-conferences decidim-consultations decidim-elections`
-1. `bundle exec rake decidim:upgrade && bundle exec rails db:migrate`
+1. `bundle exec rake decidim:upgrade db:migrate`
-1. `git add --all && git commit -m "Update decidim to latest staging"`
+1. `git add --all && git commit -m "Update decidim"`
-1. `git push origin master`
+1. `git push origin my-branch-name`

+Remember to create a PR for your branch so that a Review App is created automatically.

 If you need to re-seed the database: